hcape/SATsudoku/README.md

 ./test.sh <puzzle file>
 ```

-make sure your puzzle file **only a sudoku puzzle** with no extra lines.
+make sure your puzzle file contains **only a sudoku puzzle** with no extra lines.

 ### Multiline puzzle file